 Instructions

-- In same blender, combine beans, agave, honey, vanilla, oil, and eggs.
+• In same blender, combine beans, maple syrup, vanilla, oil, and eggs.
 Blend until smooth.